-After any required or recommended revisions have been made and are approved (by the supervisor, PDF and WORD versions of the final draft, along with a copy of the signed signature page, and the dissertation tracking sheet (available at: http://www.wheaton.edu/~/media/Files/Graduate-School/Academic-Services/grad-tracking-sheet2.pdf) are electronically submitted to the Graduate Dean's Office (from the student's Wheaton email address) at: technical reader@wheaton.edu, which in turn passes the copy to the technical reader.
-If the student does not have access to the signature page, arrangements can be made with the Program Administrator to provide a copy to the Graduate Dean's Office.
-At this point in the process students can only make typographical corrections in the document.
-The technical reader's function is to ensure that the dissertation conforms technically and stylistically to official Wheaton Ph.D.
-Program standards in every respect (e.g., front matter, body, footnotes, appendices).
-The student also submits an electronic copy to the Ph.D. program administrator who will insure that the dissertation adheres to Wheaton College Ph.D. style and format requirements.
+After all required or recommended revisions have been made and are approved (by the supervisor), a WORD version of the final draft, along with a copy of the signed signature page, and the dissertation tracking sheet (available from the Ph.D.
+Office Coordinator) are electronically submitted to the Graduate Dean's Office (from the student's Wheaton email address) at: technical.reader@wheaton.edu, which in turn passes the copy to the technical reader.
+If the student does not have access to the signature page, arrangements can be made with the Ph.D.
+Office Coordinator to provide a copy to the Graduate Dean's Office.
+At this point in the process, students can only make typographical corrections in the document.
+The technical reader's function is to ensure that the dissertation conforms technically and stylistically to official Program standards in every respect (e.g., front matter, body, footnotes, appendices).
+The student also submits an electronic copy to the Ph.D.
+Office Coordinator who will ensure that the dissertation adheres to Wheaton College Ph.D. style and format requirements.

 Upon satisfactory completion of the technical reading process, the Graduate School Dean's Office will present the student with a signed copy of the Buswell Library Doctoral Dissertation Form.
 The student should keep in mind that the entire technical reading process may take as many as eight weeks to complete.
-For instructions for final submission to Buswell Memorial Library and to UMI, follow the instructions in the order in which they appear at https://library.wheaton.edu/DissertationInstructions.
-Note that PDF copies are to contain only the typed names of the supervisor and defense committee members, not actual signatures.
+For instructions for final submission to Buswell Memorial Library and to UMI, follow the instructions in the order in which appear thev at https://library.wheaton.edu/DissertationInstructions.
+Note that PDF copies are to contain only the typed names of the supervisor and Dissertation Defense Committee members, not actual signatures.
 Hard copies are to contain only the actual signatures.
 Ph.D. student dissertations are to be printed on white bond, 20 pound weight, acid-free minimum 25 cotton/rag content, with a watermark.
 One bound copy will be placed in the Ph.D.
 Seminar room, the second will be given to the supervisor, and the third to the second reader.
 Additional copies for personal use may be bound by the Library for an additional fee.